cfal/node-ftp2/README.md

 Description
 ===========

+node-ftp2 is a fork of [node-ftp](https://github.com/mscdex/node-ftp) with bugfixes and proxy support.

 node-ftp is an FTP client module for [node.js](http://nodejs.org/) that provides an asynchronous interface for communicating with an FTP server.